Windower/docs/_pages/addons/gearswap-reference.md

 world.time|number|Current game time in hours.minutes format.
-Currently takes the floating point value, which is not precise. world.day|string|Name of the current day. world.day_element|string|Element of the current day. world.weather_id|number|Game's weather ID code, per ../addons/libs/weather.lua world.weather|string|Current weather's name. world.weather_element|string|Current weather's element. world.moon|string|The current moon phase. world.moon_pct|number|Current moon percentage.
+Currently takes the floating point value, which is not precise. world.day|string|Name of the current day. world.day_element|string|Element of the current day. world.weather_id|number|Game's weather ID code, per ../addons/libs/weather.lua SCH storm's will be reported over actual in-game weather if one is up. world.weather|string|Current weather's name.
+SCH storm's will be reported over actual in-game weather if one is up. world.weather_element|string|Current weather's element.
+SCH storm's will be reported over actual in-game weather if one is up. world.weather_intensity|number|Current weather's intensity.
+SCH storm's will be reported over actual in-game weather if one is up. world.real_weather_id|number|Same as above but reports only actual weather not SCH Storms. world.real_weather|string|Same as above but reports only actual weather not SCH Storms. world.real_weather_element|string|Same as above but reports only actual weather not SCH Storms. world.real_weather_intensity|number|Same as above but reports only actual weather not SCH Storms.

+world.moon|string|The current moon phase. world.moon_pct|number|Current moon percentage.
 Ranges from 0 to 100 and changes on day change. world.zone|string|Zone name - the same as world.area.